Give us a call now for an immediate match with a local pro.

 Today's Homeowner looks at dozens of datapoints on hvac companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-HVAC costs differ based on the services needed.
-HVAC systems are complex and may need multiple types of maintenance.
-Prices for common jobs are as follows:
+HVAC maintenance prices vary depending on the particular service needed.
+HVAC systems are complex and might require different kinds of maintenance.
+Prices for some common services are as follows:

-Contact at least three HVAC companies for quotes.
-Describe the issues and have specialists visit to inspect your HVAC system if possible.
-Compare the providers' explanations, solutions, estimated costs, timeframes, and warranties.
-Avoid companies that pressure you or demand payment upfront.
+Get quotes from at least three HVAC companies.
+Explain your issues and ask if technicians can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, timelines, and warranties.
+Avoid companies that pressure you or demand payment before work.

 When picking an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all contractors who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.